department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/research-plan.md

 ## Method
 Starting from a list of about 40 tasks compiled from the VA.gov home page, user research studies, and top VA site searches, we will put together a card sort activity on Optimal Workshop.
 Veterans will rate the importance of each task by sorting it into a category.
-We would like to get sorting data from at least 30 Veterans, with about 20 unmoderated and about 10 moderated.
-The moderated sessions are ... (in order to also get qualitative data about the activity) via Zoom.
+We would like to get sorting data from at least 30 Veterans, with about 20 unmoderated and about 10 moderated (via Zoom).
+The purpose of the moderated sessions is to hear feedback on the tasks and their importance--more qualitative data than the quantitative data from the card sort activity.

+*Action item:* Review personas and maybe propose for each persona 10 unmoderated, 2-3 moderated.

+*Action item:* Need to get access to new VSA account for Optimal Workshop from Shawna.

 ### Research materials
 - [Link to conversation guide]